facebook/react-devtools/shells/chrome/README.md

 # The Chrome extension

 The source code for this extension has moved to `shells/webextension`.

-Instructions for building it can be found there.
+Modify the source code there and then rebuild this extension by running `node build.js` in this directory.

 ## Testing in Chrome